Compare Medicare Advantage Plans – Part C Changes

 - These policies always include Medicare Part D prescription drug coverage.

-As an Original Medicare (Medicare Part A and Part B) beneficiary who is interested in Medicare Part C for 2020, you may find these statistics interesting:
+As an Original Medicare (Medicare Part A and Part B) beneficiary who is interested in Medicare Part C, you may find these statistics interesting:

 - Medicare Advantage enrollment has almost doubled in the past decade.